tanksdude/tanks-game/README.md

 ## Contributing

-I plan on working alone on this project, since it's my personal project.
+This is my personal project so I won't be taking others' contributions.
+(Plus I've learned so much and would rather make a sequel at this point.)
 If you wanna do something with this project, you can fork this repository and do whatever you want.

-## Versioning

-1.0.0 is "game finished," but I probably won't get around to actually finalizing this.

-*Really* big changes will increment the second digit, otherwise only the third digit will get incremented.

 ## License

-This project is licensed under GNU General Public License v3.0
+GNU General Public License v3.0

 ## Acknowledgments